laurencedawson/sync-for-reddit/changelog/development.md

 - Fixed a crash when exiting the app
 - Fixed a crash when opening the legacy drawer
 - Fixed a crash when searching for a subreddit
+- Fixed an issue where Gfycat links would not show as media previews ([#1329](https://github.com/laurencedawson/sync-for-reddit/issues/1329))
+-

 ## Internal
 - Removed the legacy CustomIpv4Dns class.
 Gfycat IPv6 requests will now automatically "fast fallback" to v4